andreav/docker-ubuntu-android-nativescript-vue/README.md

 With these command you are:

-- Getting Dockerfile and .dockerignore files into your project You need to build dockerfile locally for creating the right use inside the container
+- Getting Dockerfile and .dockerignore files into your project You need to build dockerfile locally for creating the right user inside the container

 - Downloading andreav/ubuntu-android-nativescript image
   - ubuntu 18.04 is the base